 USA—Holistic Healing in Hawaii

-This Global Health Internship program provides students the opportunity to gain firsthand experience in primary care, NGOs and schools focused on at-risk populations on Hawaii Island (The “Big Island”).
+This Global Health Internship program provides students the opportunity to gain firsthand experience in social determinants of health, planetary health, NGOs and schools focused on at-risk populations on Hawaii Island (The “Big Island”), as well as experience and visit a variety of health and healthcare settings.

-Intrinsic in Hawaiian medicine are the linkages between human health and the health of the environment, a major theme throughout the five weeks.
-The program will also incorporate a focus on non-communicable diseases (NCDs) such as diabetes and hypertension, and will examine local efforts to address these health challenges through outreach and education initiatives at the community level and within the school system.
-Through immersion in the local community, site visits to free clinics, NGO’s, and high schools in at-risk communities, students will gain insight into the health challenges faced by the community on the Big Island, as well as groundbreaking approaches to holistic public and community health.
+Intrinsic in Hawaiian medicine are the linkages between human health and the health of the environment, a major theme throughout the four weeks.
+The program will also incorporate a focus on non-communicable diseases (NCDs) such as diabetes and hypertension, and will examine local efforts to address these health challenges through outreach and education initiatives at the community level, NGO's, and within the school system.
+Through immersion in the local community, cultural activities, hikes, and tours, site visits to clinics, NGO’s, and schools in at-risk communities, students will gain insight into the health challenges faced by the community on the Big Island, as well as groundbreaking approaches to holistic public and community health.
 Program provided by Child Family Health International (CFHI), a NGO recognized by the United Nations.

 - Lecture about Hawaiian history and culture